Swift - Initialization

 Optional Property Types

 When the stored property at some instance does not return any value that property is declared with an 'optional' type indicating that 'no value' is returned for that particular type.
-When the stored property is declared as 'optional' it automatically initializes the value to be 'nil' during initialization itself.
+The property that was declared as 'optional' will automatically initialize with nil value during initialization.

 struct Rectangle {